Direct Energy vs Pronto Power

 Only One Skips the Credit Check

-Pronto Power has prepaid—no credit check, no deposit.
+Pronto Power doesn't run your credit and offers prepaid.
 Direct Energy runs your credit and might want $200-400 upfront.

 Category Breakdown